 The purpose of Women's History Month is to increase consciousness and knowledge of women's history: to take one month of the year to remember the contributions of notable and ordinary women, in hopes that the day will soon come when it's impossible to teach or learn history without remembering these contributions.

-As the Women's History Guide at About, I focus on women's history 365 days a year.
+As the Women's History Expert at About, I focus on women's history 365 days a year.
 To honor this special month, I encourage you to explore this site, learning more about one important aspect of the history of all people.
 Women's history isn't just for women, although many women find that studying women's history helps them realize that women's place is everywhere.